nasa/cumulus-orca/tasks/db_deploy/test/manual_tests/README.md

 No cleanup is necessary if the next test run is the [Database No Migration Test](#database-no-migration-test).

-To cleanup from this test you can use one of two scripts.
 The `sql/cleanup.sql` script will remove all objects including the *disaster_recovery* database.
 The `sql/orca_schema_v2/remove.sql` script will remove only the objects created in this test but leave the database intact.
 Both scripts must be run as the *postgres* user.